Adult Education bridges our faith tradition with real life.

 The Bible Then and Now

-Once a week, over five weeks, explore a theme from the Bible that relates to how we live out our faith.
+This occasional five-week class explores themes from the Bible that relate to how we live out our faith.
 By looking deeper into the ways the Bible first spoke in its original cultural settings, we are better prepared to think faithfully and creatively about what Christian belief should be now, in our culture.
-As we take a conversational approach to reading scripture, we discover that it is less about arriving at “the one right answer” and more about opening ourselves up to see where God can be encountered in our lives and as we consider what contributes to the well-being of our neighbors.
+Learn more.

 Living the Faith in the 21st Century